 These are the specialists that plan, schedule, and administrate the training program for new or existing

 employees.
 Trainers will also ensure that the curriculum is refreshed and is still relevant.
 After performing training and on completion, trainers will update and maintain employee training records.
-Typically, trainers are part of or have a close relationship to human resource department.
-In some cases, trainers can be directly embedded into the Information Technology department.
+Typically, trainers are part of or have a close relationship to the human resource department.
+In some cases, trainers can be directly embedded in the Information Technology department.
 Embedded trainers can focus on department or team level specific training needs.
-A training specialist has good public speaking skills and able to convey complex issues understandably.
+A training specialist has good public speaking skills and ability to convey complex issues understandable.

 Employee Training: Curriculum

 The training outline and content to achieve the objectives of the training program is referred to as the curriculum.
 The curriculum includes teaching aids, handbooks, visual aids, webinars, and computer tutorials.
 When developing a training curriculum, you must ensure the curriculum is effective, is the lowest cost possible and results in an increase in employee effectiveness.
 Training can be designed to occur in different settings such as the classroom, on-the-job, self-study, web-based, workshop, and software-based simulations.
 Identification of the following variables will help you to develop the overall training curriculum.

 - The total number of employees requiring training.

 - Obstacles to scheduling training such as coving the day to day work.

 - The number and skill level of the instructors.